ARM-software/coresight-wire-protocol/README.md

 CSWP server contains 2 layers:
 * target agnostic code in cswp/server.
 This code deals with CSWP protocol.
 It uses function pointers to get information from the target-specific layer.
 It can be reused as it is.
 * target specific code in target/cswp_server.
 This code uses Linux-specific mechanism to access SoC components.
-It must be rewritten for another system.
+It currently supports either USB or TCP as the transport layer.
+It must be rewritten for another system if not Linux based or another transport layer is used.

 #### Trace